RafiqulT1/software_project_course/docs/ollamarunner.md

 ## Overview
 This script creates a voice-based chat interface with an LLM (Language Learning Model) using Ollama.
 It supports:
 - **Dynamic Voice Input:** Listens until the user stops speaking.
-- Speech-to-text using Whisper
+- Speech-to-text using Whisper.
-- Text-to-speech using Piper TTS
+- Text-to-speech using Piper TTS.
-- Chat interaction with Ollama models
+- Chat interaction with Ollama models.
 - **Emotion Detection:** Understands the user's emotion to provide empathetic responses.
+- **Audio Event Detection:** Recognizes non-speech sounds like coughing and throat clearing.
 - **Conversation Logging:** Saves the entire conversation to `log.txt`.
 - **Memory Recall:** Can answer questions about past conversations by summarizing the log.